Department of Health, Commissioner’s Cabinet

 His diverse career includes officership in the U.S. Navy, as well as private practice in rural areas where health care shortages existed.
 Dr. McDonald also served in the Indian Health Service in in the Navajo Nation, serving as Medical Director of Outpatient Medicine in Chinle, Arizona.

-Laura Mascuch joined the Health Department as Chief of Staff to the Commissioner in May of 2022.
+Maclain Berhaupt is the Chief of Staff to the Commissioner.
 In this capacity, she assists the Commissioner and senior leadership team with agency management, strategic initiatives and supporting public health responses to emerging issues.

 Dr. Ursula Bauer, PhD, MPH, Deputy Commissioner for Public Health